masc-ucsc/docs/docs/pyrope/04b-attributes.md

 opt3::[min=0,max=300] = 0     // same
 opt4:int:[range=0..=300] = 0  // same

-cassert opt1.[ubits] == 0    // opt1 initialized to 0, so 0 bits
+cassert(opt1.[ubits] == 0) // opt1 initialized to 0, so 0 bits
 opt1 = 200
-cassert opt1.[ubits] == 8    // last assignment needs 9 sbits or 8 ubits
+cassert(opt1.[ubits] == 8) // last assignment needs 9 sbits or 8 ubits
 ```

-`wrap` and `saturate` control how the right-hand side of an assignment
+`wrap` and `sat` control how the right-hand side of an assignment narrows
-narrows into the left-hand side when the value would otherwise overflow.
+into the left-hand side when the value would otherwise overflow.
+They are
-Two forms are supported:

-* **Sticky** — set as an attribute at declaration.
-Every assignment to that
-  variable is then wrapped (or saturated) automatically.
-* **Per-statement** — use `wrap` or `sat` as a statement-level prefix
-  modifier (similar to `comptime` or `debug`).
-The modifier controls the
+**statement-level prefix modifiers** (similar to `comptime` or `debug`),
-  narrowing for that single assignment.
+applied to each individual assignment.

+There is no sticky `:[wrap=true]` / `:[saturate=true]` attribute.
+Every
+narrowing assignment must annotate locally; an unannotated narrowing
+assignment is a compile error.
+This forces the choice to be visible at
+every overflow-risking line.

 ```
 a:u32 = 100
 b:u10 = 0
 c:u5  = 0
 d:u5  = 0
-w:u5:[wrap] = 0     // sticky: every assignment to 'w' wraps

 b = a               // OK, no precision lost wrap c = a          // OK, same as c = a#[0..<5] (since 100 is 0ub1100100, c==4)
-c = a               // error: 100 overflows the maximum value of 'c' w = a               // OK, 'w' has a wrap set at declaration
+c = a               // error: 100 overflows the maximum value of 'c'

 sat c = a           // OK, c == 31
 c = 31